-The second "working-class hero" discourse counters the first to celebrate White workingclass, feminine subjectivities as equal to or even superior to men and women elite/middleclass counterparts, and repositions Rayner as a respected, worthy parliamentarian.
-However, this celebratory interpretation is hindered since this discourse also justifies sexual harassment of women politicians.
+The second, "working-class hero," discourse counters the first to celebrate White, working-class feminine subjectivities as equal to or even superior to men and women elite/middle-class counterparts, and repositions Angela Rayner as a respected, worthy occupant of parliament.
+However, a celebratory interpretation is hindered since this discourse also justifies sexual harassment against women politicians.
 It is trivialised and normalised.
-A "boys will be boys" narrative is classed (Murnen et al., 2002) to establish elite men as having little agency over their behaviour provoked by a powerful and agentic White working-class women femme fatale.
-Finally, post-feminist scripts (Gill, 2007, 2008) around agency are heavily classed and gendered to position working-class women as particularly "tough" and able to shrug off sexual harassment, compared to their "fragile" middle-class counterparts.
+A "boys will be boys" narrative is classed (Murnen et al., 2002) to establish elite men as having little agency over their behaviour provoked by a powerful and agentic White, working-class woman femme fatale.
+Finally, postfeminist scripts (Gill, 2007, 2008) around agency are heavily classed and gendered to present working-class women as particularly "tough" and able to shrug off sexual harassment, compared their "fragile" middle-class counterparts.

 Furthermore, discourses identified in this research question working-class women's rights to be in public office by a rewriting of the "male as norm" (Gill & Gill, 2007) into an elite/upper class male norm standard (politician).
 Here, a classed production of the double bind (Campus, 2013) requires working-class women to conform to the restrictive ideals of both working-class femininity (van Zoonen, 2006) and middle-class, White feminised standards.
 These requirements constrain working-class women's ability to adopt, reject, or demolish the elite, masculinised standards.
-Thus, discourse identified in the present research functions to, first, position working-class femininities as "unrespectable," and second, caution that transformation from such working-class unrespectability to middle-class "respectability" (i.e., via a career in politics) is futile due to both inherent classed and gendered deficiencies (e.g., "inner fishwife") and embodied (un)respectabilities (e.g., a dangerous femme fatale).
+Thus, discourse identified in the present research functions to, first, position working-class femininities as "unrespectable," and second, caution that transformation from such working-class unrespectability to middle-class "respectability" (i.e., via a career in politics) is futile due to both inherent classed and gendered deficiencies (e.g., "inner fishwife") and embodied (un) respectabilities (e.g., a dangerous femme fatale).
 Therefore, class and gender boundaries are reasserted by positioning working-class women as unsuitable, unworthy, and potentially dangerous incumbents of the political elite.

-However, elite hegemonic gender identities cannot be separated from whiteness (Hamilton et al., 2019).
-It is important to note that both post-feminist scripts and quasi-heroic discourse has not been identified in the media reporting of Black, working-class politicians.
-Instead, discourse of contamination and revulsion (Palmer, 2020) is deployed to justify particularly sexually violent threats towards them (e.g. the Black, working-class, UK women politician Dianne Abott, Kuperberg, 2018).
+However, elite hegemonic gender indentities cannot be separated from Whiteness (Galpin, 2023).
+It is important to note that both post-feminist scripts and quasi heroic discourse has not been indentified in the media reporting of Black, working-class women politicians.
+Instead, discourses of contamination and revulsion (Palmer, 2020) are deployed to justify particularly sexually violent threats towards them (e.g., the Black women, working-class, UK Politician, Diane Abott; Kuperberg, 2018).

 Future work should look to expand our findings in the following three ways.
-Our analysis did not scrutinise variations to intersections of class and gender.
-For example, our analysis concentrates on reporting of a Labour (left-wing) politician largely written in centre to rightwing newspapers (Ponsford, 2024).
+First, our analysis did not scrutinise variations to intersections of class and gender.
+For example, our analysis concentrates on reporting of a Labour (left-wing) politician largely written in centre to right-wing newspapers (Ponsford, 2024).
 Future exploration of women politicians of working-class origin with differing political allegiance would develop valuable further insight across both the political spectrum and the U.K. newspaper media.
-Moreover, a focus on women of colour of working-class origin was beyond the parameters of this research, but it is now crucial to develop earlier discursive work (e.g., Galy-Badenas & Gray, 2020; Iqani, 2015) to examine media constructions to determine how/if they serve to even further marginalise minoritised women politicians
+Moreover, a focus on women of colour of working-class origin was beyond the parameters of this research, but it is now crucial to develop earlier discursive work (e.g., Galy-Badenas & Gray, 2020; Iqani, 2015) to examine media constructions to determine how/if they serve to even further marginalise minoritised women politicians.